 Transcript of Plea: This is an official form from the North Carolina Administration of the Courts (AOC), which complies with all applicable laws and statutes.
 USLF amends and updates the forms as is required by North Carolina statutes and law.

-After downloading, you may complete the North Carolina Transcript of Plea manually or an editing software.
-Print it out and reuse the form many times.
-Do more for less with US Legal Forms!
+Select to download the document in PDF or DOCX format.
+Just click Download and locate your template in the My documents section.
+You are welcome to save the template to your device or print it out.
+After downloading, you can fill out the North Carolina Transcript of Plea manually or using editing software.
+Print it out and reuse the document multiple times.
+Achieve more for less with US Legal Forms!

 The three most common types of plea agreements are charge bargaining, count bargaining, and sentence bargaining.